Borgaard/bewd11-homework/NicoleBorgaard-Borgaard/README.md

 Please note: the resources listed here are _not part of General Assembly's curriculum_ and should not be considered so.
 They are entirely independently aggregated materials Nicole finds to be useful to _anyone_ learning web development.

+If you'd like to contribute a resource you think is helpful to learning web development, that is _awesome_ :octocat: and I ask that you please submit a pull request.

 ## Table of Contents
  - [RailsCasts](#railscasts)